osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/content/configuration/pi-adapter-for-azure-event-hubs-data-source-configuration.md

 # PI Adapter for Azure Event Hubs data source configuration

-To use the adapter, you must configure the data source from which it polls data.
+To use the adapter, you must configure the data source from which it polls data, an event hub, and a storage account.
+For more information on event hubs and the storage account, see [PI Adapter for Azure Event Hubs principles of operation](xref:PIAdapterForAzureEventHubsPrinciplesOfOperation#azure-requirements).

 ## Configure Azure Event Hubs data source